java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 <a id="conclusion">&nbsp;</a>
 ## Conclusion
-In this tutorial, we have looked into the Method Handle mechanism and learned how to efficiently use it.
+In this tutorial, we have looked into the method handle mechanism and learned how to efficiently use it.
 We now know, that method handles provide means for efficient method invocation, but this mechanism is not meant to replace the Reflection API.